 For once, I don’t mind using ‘I’ instead of ‘we’.
 The Stacey West is a collaborative effort between myself and a number of talented writers and creators.
-However, this message is from me and is as much to Bubs, Malcolm, Jake, Ben and whoever else writes or creates for the site as it is to the patrons of the site and the casual users.
+However, this message is from me and is as much to Bubs, Malcolm, Tom, Ben, Jake, Chris (x2) and whoever else writes or creates for the site and YouTube channel as it is to the patrons of the site and the casual users.

-I don’t want to get too sentimental, there is a tendency to go overboard at times like this.
+I don’t want to get too sentimental; there is a tendency to go overboard at times like this.
 I perhaps lay it on too thick at times about the journey I’ve been on with the site and what doors it has opened.
-I can’t express the level of gratitude that I have for the chances I’ve been afforded, be it by your patronage, by the wonderful access to the club given to me by Liam, Terry and the team, or the other doors it has opened to allow me to pursue the career I love so much.
+I can’t express the level of gratitude that I have for the chances I’ve been afforded, be it by your patronage, by the wonderful access to the club given to us by Liam, or the other doors it has opened to allow me to pursue the career I love so much.

 So, people, have a Merry Xmas, however you choose to celebrate it, then go forth into the days between Christmas and New Year watching football, reading the Stacey West and appreciating everything you have.
 That’s all for now.